chienhsiang-hung/blog/content/posts/2022/Python to Read Large Excel CSV File Faster copy/index.md

         return -1 if not transfers else min(transfers)
 ```
 With the *2-d visited matrix*, still I got the wrong output.
 After a further examination, I've found I've might been using the wrong technique.
-I should have adopt **BFS** instead of **DFS** which made my visited matrix useless here (sine it needs to be updated on each branch).
+I should have adopted **BFS** instead of **DFS** which made my visited matrix useless here (sine it needs to be updated on each branch).